-We have entered into severance and change in control agreements, or severance agreements, with each of Dr. Jonas, Dr. Kanes, Dr. Robichaud, Ms. Iguchi and Ms. Cook.
-Pursuant to their severance agreements, each of Dr. Jonas, Dr. Kanes, Dr. Robichaud, Ms. Iguchi and Ms. Cook is eligible to receive certain payments and benefits in the event that such officer's employment is terminated by us without "cause" (as defined in the applicable severance agreement), or in the event that such officer terminates his or her employment with "good reason" (as defined in the applicable severance agreement).
+We have entered into severance and change in control agreements, or severance agreements, with each of Dr. Jonas, Ms. Iguchi, Mr. Cloonan, Ms. Cook and Dr. Kanes.
+Pursuant to their severance agreements, each of Dr. Jonas, Ms. Iguchi, Mr. Cloonan, Ms. Cook and Dr. Kanes is eligible to receive certain payments and benefits in the event that such officer's employment is terminated by us without "cause" (as defined in the applicable severance agreement), or in the event that such officer terminates his or her employment with "good reason" (as defined in the applicable severance agreement).

-In the event that Dr. Jonas, Dr. Kanes, Dr. Robichaud, Ms. Iguchi or Ms. Cook terminates his or her employment with "good reason" or is terminated without "cause," other than in the event of a change of control, he or she is eligible to receive 12 months of base salary continuation and 12 months of COBRA continuation medical benefits subsidized by us, provided that the terminated executive officer executes, and does not revoke, a separation agreement and release of us and our affiliates.
+In the event that Dr. Jonas, Ms. Iguchi, Mr. Cloonan, Ms. Cook or Dr. Kanes terminates his or her employment with "good reason" or is terminated without "cause," other than in the event of a change of control, he or she is eligible to receive 12 months of base salary continuation and 12 months of COBRA continuation medical benefits subsidized by us, provided that the terminated executive officer executes, and does not revoke, a separation agreement and release of us and our affiliates.

-Pursuant to their severance agreements, in the event that any of Dr. Jonas, Dr. Kanes, Dr. Robichaud, Ms. Iguchi, or Ms. Cook terminates his or her employment with "good reason" or is terminated without "cause" within the 12 month period following a "change in control" (as defined in the applicable severance agreement), such officer will be eligible to receive a lump-sum cash payment equal to (i) 12 months (in the case of Dr. Jonas) and 9 months (for all others) of the executive's base salary, (ii) a pro rata portion of that individual's target performance-based cash compensation for that fiscal year based on the number of days worked in that fiscal year at the time of termination, and (iii) 12 times the monthly employer health insurance contribution, in the case of Dr. Jonas, Dr. Kanes, Dr. Robichaud, Ms. Iguchi, or Ms. Cook, provided that in each case, such individual executes and does not revoke a separation agreement and release of us and our affiliates.
+Pursuant to their severance agreements, in the event that any of Dr. Jonas, Ms. Iguchi, Mr. Cloonan, Ms. Cook or Dr. Kanes terminates his or her employment with "good reason" or is terminated without "cause" within the 12 month period following a "change in control" (as defined in the applicable severance agreement), such officer will be eligible to receive a lump-sum cash payment equal to (i) 12 months (in the case of Dr. Jonas) and 9 months (for all others) of the executive's base salary, (ii) a pro rata portion of that individual's target performance-based cash compensation for that fiscal year based on the number of days worked in that fiscal year at the time of termination, and (iii) 12 times the monthly employer health insurance contribution, provided that in each case, each executive executes and does not revoke a separation agreement and release of us and our affiliates.
 In addition, all stock options and other stock-based awards with time-based vesting held by such officer shall immediately accelerate and become fully exercisable or nonforfeitable as of the date of termination.